abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/2dg124.jpg)

    >**Note**: Please wait until the installation completes.
 It will take around 10 - 15 minutes when you run npm install for the first time.
-Incase the execution is stuck, Please use **Ctrl + C** to stop the execution and retry step again.
+Incase the execution is stuck, Please use **Ctrl + C** to stop the execution and retry the step again.

-1. Navigate back to **VS Code**, Run the below mentioned command to navigate to `ContosoTraders.Ui.Website` folder.
+1. Navigate back to **VS Code**, run the below-mentioned command to navigate to `ContosoTraders.Ui.Website` folder.

    ```pwsh
    cd C:\Workspaces\lab\aiw-devops-with-github-lab-files\src\ContosoTraders.Ui.Website
    ```

-1. Now run the below mentioned command to run ui of the application.
+1. Now run the following command to run ui of the application.
 This will automatically open a browser tab where you'll see the complete application running

    ```pwsh
    npm run start